What is a KS3 course?

 Our courses have been designed to cover the same material as the National Curriculum.

 How you use our courses is up to you.
-You may feel that you want your child to study the entirety of the course and do not wish to miss some aspects out.
-For example our Science course touches on the Darwinian Theory of Evolution.
+Most parents feel that they want their child to study the entirety of the course and do not wish to miss any aspects out.
+Others choose to deliberately miss some sections, for example, our Science course touches on the Darwinian Theory of Evolution.

 Your tutor will be available to you by telephone and, whilst the student is actively studying, will contact the student to check everything is OK.
 When you first enrol with Oxford Home Schooling, your tutor will contact you to introduce themselves and arrange planned contact with the student.
 The tutor is primarily involved in academic enquiries.

-It’s hard studying on your own – even if you have a tutor who is just a phone call away.
-There is no doubt that a child’s chances of completing the course and succeeding in their studies improve if they have the right back-up team.
-However much support the student gets over the phone from the tutor, no home schooling student will thrive without daily help from a mentor.
+It’s hard studying on your own, even if you have a tutor who is just a phone call away.
+There is no doubt that a child’s chances of completing the course and succeeding in their studies improve if they have the right backup team.
+However much support the student gets over the phone from the tutor, no homeschooling student will thrive without daily help from a mentor.
 In the case of young students that nearly always means the parent.

 Here are a few of the roles that the parent/mentor might play:

 These match typical school-based programmes for Years 7, 8 and 9.
-It is not necessary for students to be in the “appropriate” school year to tackle each of these courses because students proceed at very different speeds.
+It is not necessary for students to be in the “appropriate” school year to tackle each of these courses because different students proceed at very different speeds.